juliasweet/Project_1/README.md

 Wondwossen Abatheneh: idea for project, exploration of population

-Kingsford Brown Dadzie: Soucres out Population data (SAA) form the Worldbank  and also collaborated with Eddie no pie chart on total aid given to the region within the years 2002-2017.
+Kingsford Brown Dadzie: I sourced out the Population data (SAA) from the Worldbank  and also collaborated with Eddie no pie chart on total aid given to the region within the years 2002-2017.
 Also collaborated with Eddie on comparison of total aid to population using scatter plots as the visualization.